Neogr1/auto-lecture-summarizer/README.md

 # auto-lecture-summarizer
-Scripts that extracts text from video lectures and summarizes them in English and Korean.
+Scripts that extract text from video lectures and summarize them in English and Korean.

 ## Execution
 ```bash